Skip to content

 Eight unique specimens, crafted from a range of materials and rendered to scale, are presented within a diorama constructed from natural materials gathered from the grounds of Wave Hill.
 Within this setting, each terrarium offers detailed information on the development, behavior, and environmental impact of its inhabitants to provide insight into their mysterious morphologies and elusive natures.
 Through analytical yet speculative data on the subjects under observation, the artist constructs a complex ecological perspective on evolution, celebrating cryptids as resilient life forms shaped by the threat of human presence.

-Public Program: Meet the Artists Hyunjin Park and Etienne Gisto Cipriani on Saturday, June 27, 1PM.
-In conversation with Wave Hill Curator of Visual Arts Rachel Raphaela Gugelberger, the exhibiting artists will discuss their Sunroom Project Space exhibitions, Jump and The Cryptozoological Vivarium, with a focus on how their works de-center humans and challenge speciesism—the discrimination against non-human animals.
-Note: artist Hyunjin Park will be participating in this program via Zoom.
+Public Program: Meet the Artist Etienne Gisto Cipriani on Saturday, June 27, 1PM.
+In conversation with Wave Hill Curator of Visual Arts Rachel Raphaela Gugelberger, Cipriani will discuss his Sun Porch exhibition The Cryptozoological Vivarium, with a focus on how his work de-centers humans and challenges speciesism—the discrimination against non-human animals.

 Etienne Cipriani